magnumjs/mag.js/examples/tutorials/introduction.md

 }
 ```

-To activate the component, we use `m.mount`.
+To activate the component, we use `mag.module.`.

 ```javascript
 mag.module(root, Hello)